ErpNetDocs/tech/advanced/calculated-attributes/operators/len.md

 | Return Value          | Returns the length of a string.                                                  |

 > [!NOTE]
+>
 > The spaces are included when calculating the length.

 ## Example

-The following example returns the lenght of the Notes set in the Sales Order:
+The following example returns the length of the notes set in the sales order:
 ```
 10: LEN ATTRIB:Notes
 ```